 Each of these four torrent clients makes a worthy replacement for uTorrent if you’re sick of uTorrent’s obnoxious ads and unsecure bloatware.
 We would recommend each of these clients for different users: qBittorrent is a great replacement for those who want something as similar as possible to uTorrent without the ads, Transmission is good for Linux or Mac users who want a minimal client, Deluge is perfect for advanced users who want to customise their experience, and Tixati is suited to those who are highly concerned about security.

 Which torrent client is your favourite?
-Are you sticking with uTorrent, or do you prefer one of these alternatives?
+Are you sticking with uTorrent, or do you prefer one of these alternatives or are you using torrent sites?
 Let us know in the comments below!